Welcome, Global Travelers!

 Programs can fill quickly and your spot is not confirmed until we receive these items:

 *Students from non-partner schools will also need to pay a $250 deposit and submit the deposit receipt with all of the forms list above.
 To pay the deposit please call 718-990-2000 (ext.
 3) and use a credit card to pay over the phone.
 Please be sure to get a receipt as you will need that to confirm payment.
-You will also need your XNumber which was emailed to you in your acceptance letter.
+You will also need your X Number which will be sent to you once you submit your paperwork.

-Note: Although this service is provided by the U.S. Department of State, the Office of Global Studies does not recommend depending upon it as your primary plan for securing or renewing your passport.
+Note: Although this service is provided by the U.S. Department of State, the Office of International Education does not recommend depending upon it as your primary plan for securing or renewing your passport.
 When gathering required documents to travel abroad, it is always best to do so as early as possible.

 Expedited U.S. passport service is available for an additional fee.
 If you are traveling within 2 weeks, or submitting your visa application within 4 weeks, you can visit an official Passport Agency, which can process your passport in 8 business days.
 Please note that this is a service of the U.S. Department of State, not a private company, and there should be no additional cost beyond the regular application and expediting fee.